Review, Approval and Post-Approval Requirements

 Step 7: Organize the research documents

 After receiving approval, please be sure to take a moment and double-check that you understand how things are organized and available prior to starting your project.
-The following list of items are available via NUgrant:
+The following list of items are available via NuRamp:

 Additionally, investigators are encouraged to implement the use of version numbers to track the most up-to-date document.
 While there are many ways to approach version control of documents, this is the standard operating procedure used by Research Compliance Services.
 Please feel free to reference and use this Document Version Control SOP as needed.